RUMgroup/Home/README.md

 More R Group presentations are currently in planning.

-The R at University of Manchester Group exists to bring together R users of all levels, with interests in diverse fields from across the University to exchange tips, ideas and knowledge for the benefit of all.

 ## Aims of the group
 - to promote the R programming language across UoM